digrouz/docker-alp-ghostio/README.md

 ## Notes

-* The docker entrypoint will upgrade alpine at each startup.
+* The docker entrypoint will upgrade operating system at each startup.